programaker-project/Programaker-Core/docs/bridge-communication-protocol.md

 { "type": "CONFIGURATION", "value": { "blocks": [ { "id": "max-num", "function_name": "max-num", "block_type": "getter", "block_result_type": null, "message": "Max of %1 and %2", "arguments": [ { "type": "integer", "default": "0" }, { "type": "integer", "default": "1" } ] } ], "is_public": false, "service_name": "comm-test" } }
 ```

+See **Function calls** for how to implement a bridge that answers these types of blocks.

 ### Trigger blocks

 Trigger blocks represent an operation that is started when a certain event happens, they correspond to Scratch [Hat Blocks](https://en.scratch-wiki.info/wiki/Hat_Block) and are defined through the following JSON schema: